-lation embedding.
-The performance of the model changed minimally by this change (see Table 5), and there was no clear trend spanning over different languages.
-When also disabling FC combined, and thus the relation embedding input to the decoder, there was a noticeable decrease in performance: 94.75% accuracy on the English test set.
+fected by this change (see Table 5), and there was no clear trend spanning over different languages.
+When also disabling FC combined, and thus feeding the relation embedding directly as input to the decoder, there was a noticeable decrease in performance: 95.35% accuracy on the English validation set.

 Relation shortcut.
 In the layout of the proposed model, the information from the relation encoder is available to the decoder only initially.
 To explore if it would help to have the information available at every step in the decoding process, a shortcut connection was added from FC relation to the final layer in the decoder.
-This helped the model to start learning fast (see Figure 4), but then resulted in a slight decrease in accuracy (94.45% on English test set).
+This helped the model to start learning fast (see Figure 3), but then resulted in a slight decrease in accuracy (95.25% on English validation set).
 (See Table 5).